Imagined Communities: Nation as an imagined community

 According to Anderson, nations are socially constructed.
 For Anderson, the idea of the "nation" is relatively new and is a product of various socio-material forces.
-He defined a nation as "an imagined political community – and imagined as both inherently limited and sovereign".
-As Anderson puts it, a nation "is imagined because the members of even the smallest nation will never know most of their fellow-members, meet them, or even hear of them, yet in the minds of each lives the image of their communion."
-While members of the community probably will never know each of the other members face to face, they may have similar interests or identify as part of the same nation.
-Members hold in their minds a mental image of their affinity: for example, the nationhood felt with other members of your nation when your "imagined community" participates in a larger event such as the Olympic Games.
+He defined a nation as "an imagined political community—and imagined as both inherently limited and sovereign".
+As Anderson puts it, a nation "is imagined, because the members of even the smallest nation will never know most of their fellow-members, meet them, or even hear of them, yet, in the minds of each lives the image of their communion."
+While members of the community probably will never know each of the other members, face-to-face, they identify as part of the same nation and may have similar interests.
+Members hold, in their minds, a mental image of their affinity: the nationhood felt with other members of your nation when your "imagined community" is in conflict with neighboring nations or when participating in an international event such as the Olympic Games.

 Nations are "limited" in that they have "finite, if elastic boundaries, beyond which lie other nations".
-They are "sovereign" since no dynastic monarchy can claim authority over them, in the modern period:
+They are "sovereign," since no dynastic monarchy can claim authority over them, in the modern period: